Is partner a porn addict?

 So what can you do if you suspect your partner is addicted to porn?
 First, know that his or her addiction is not your fault.
 People become addicted as a way of coping with unwanted feelings and emotions, or as a way to avoid real life stress or difficulties.
 Second, seek support from trusted loved ones and find a therapist who can help you both on the road to recovery.

 Is your relationship suffering because of pornography addiction?
-A trained, licensed mental health professional can help.
-Call Mind Spa today and let’s set up an appointment to talk.
+Our licensed mental health professionals can help.
+Call Mind Spa today and let’s set up an intake appointment to talk.

 Dr. Sheri Fluellen is a Licensed Psychologist and the CEO of Mind Spa in Cheyenne Wyoming and Helena Montana.
 Mind Spa is the premier counseling center for mental health therapy and counseling.
 We have a robust team to help individual adults, adolescents, children, couples, and families.
 Dr. Fluellen works nationally with entrepreneurs, business owners, and high achievers who are hitting a wall somewhere in their life and want help gaining momentum again.